Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 net user userid password

-Let’s consider an example to reset the password for user account GaryW on the local computer, run the below command
+To reset the password for the user account “GaryW” on the local computer, run the below command.

-In the above net user command, garyw is a user account id and [email protected] is a password that is used with the command to set the password for the user account on the local computer.
+The net user command sets the password “Test@123” for the user account “garyw” on the local computer.

-The output of the above command as below
+The output of the above command is below.

 There is an alternative and secure way to change the user password using the net user cmd tool as below